Optometrist Employment Contract Lawyer | Optometry Contracts

 - Notice: How is notice given?
 Contact via email, US mail, etc.?

-- Assignment: Can the Dental Agreement be assigned by the employer?
+- Assignment: Can the Optometrist Agreement be assigned by the employer?

 - Venue: Where will litigation and any law conflicts be heard?